KaviD-115/Balatro-Jokers-Plus/README.md

 Cost: $6

-"Gain +1 hand +1 discard at the start of each round for the next 5 rounds"
+"Gain +1 hand and +1 discard at the start of each round for the next 5 rounds"

 -----